Jim is a partner in the North America Intellectual Property & Technology Practice Group in New York.

 Jim's intellectual property litigation experience includes:

-Acting as lead counsel for The Sanborn Library and Environmental Data Resources in copyright infringement case involving maps used in Phase 1 environmental site assessments.
+- Acting as lead counsel for The Sanborn Library and Environmental Data Resources in copyright infringement, DMCA and antitrust case involving maps used in Phase 1 environmental site assessments.

-Prior to joining the Firm, Jim's intellectual property litigation experience includes:
+Prior to joining Baker McKenzie, Jim's intellectual property litigation experience includes:

 - Ranked in Appellate: Court of Appeals, Legal 500 US, 2018